Dental care can be costly, which leads many people to ask why is dental work so expensive.

 These technologies often require substantial investment and regular maintenance, which is reflected in the prices patients pay.

-For instance, laser treatments for gum disease or cavity removal can be more expensive than traditional methods due to the high cost of the equipment.
+For example, laser treatments for gum disease or cavity removal can be more expensive than traditional methods due to the high cost of the equipment.

 While these technologies can improve outcomes and reduce discomfort, they add to the overall expense of dental care.